-These climate change risks manifest across multiple risk types such as credit, market, operational and conduct risk.
+Climate change risks manifest across multiple risk types such as credit, market, operational and conduct risk.
 For example, increased defaults may accrue due to the reduced profitability of certain industries and through higher unemployment levels whilst actual or increased potential for physical property damage may adversely affect both residential and commercial real estate prices thereby elevating levels of impairments and write-offs.
-In addition, the Bank's operational resilience may be impacted by damage to our own premises or via impacted travel links.
+In addition, the Bank's operational resilience may be impacted by damage to its own premises or via impacted travel links.

-Atom are taking a pro-active approach to assessing the potential impacts of climate change risk on the business model.
+Atom are taking a pro-active approach to assessing the potential impacts of climate change risk on its business model.
 The financial risks posed by climate change are being integrated into the existing enterprise risk management framework, including risk appetite, policies and controls.
-Consequently, a list is maintained of industrial sectors that Atom will typically only lend to if the lending is actively part of a company's transition planning away from fossil carbon use.
-Geospatial modelling is being conducted to understand the potential impact of climate change on existing residential and commercial property portfolios and to inform future lending policy.
-Climate-related financial risks are being considered within sensitivity and stress testing analysis.
+Consequently, a list of industrial sectors is maintained that Atom will typically only lend to if the lending is actively part of a company's transition planning away from fossil carbon use.